whichjdk/whichjdk.com/README.md

 IBM now provides builds called _Semeru Runtime_ based on the Eclipse OpenJ9 Java Virtual Machine and some OpenJDK class libraries.
 OpenJ9 has a [low memory footprint and starts fast with shared classes](https://www.eclipse.org/openj9/performance/), but lower throughput compared to Hotspot Virtual Machine.

-⛔️ Recommendation: Use _IBM Semeru Runtime_ only, if you know that you need the OpenJ9 Virtual Machine.
+⛔️ Recommendation: Use _IBM Semeru Runtime_ only if you know that you need the OpenJ9 Virtual Machine.

 ### Amazon Corretto